wayofpeace/gettingdata/CODEBOOK.md

 =====================================================================================

   where the allowable values for each component are:
-    <domain>  Time or Frequency Domain
+    /domain  Time or Frequency Domain
       t for time
       f for frequency

-    <acceleration> Type of acceleration signal measured
+    /acceleration Type of acceleration signal measured
       Body acceleration signal
       Gravity acceleration signal

-    <gauge> Type of smartphone gauge used to gather data
-      Acc for accelerometer
+    /gauge Type of smartphone gauge used to gather data Acc for accelerometer
       Gyro for gyroscope

-    <Statistic> Type of statistic reported
+    /Statistic Type of statistic reported
       mean for mean across observations
       std for standard deviation across observations

-    <Jerk Signal?>  Indicator for Jerk Signals
+    /Jerk Signal?
+Indicator for Jerk Signals
       Jerk for  metrics where body linear acceleration and angular velocity were
                 derived in time to obtain Jerk signals

-    <Magnitude 3D signals?> Indicator for Magnitude metrics
-      Mag for metrics where the magnitude of the three-dimensional signals were calculated using the Euclidean norm
+    /Magnitude 3D signals?
+Indicator for Magnitude metrics Mag for metrics where the magnitude of the three-dimensional signals were calculated using the Euclidean norm

-    <Axis> Axis of measurement
+    /Axis Axis of measurement
       X for x-axis
       Y for y-axis
       Z for z-axis